cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

     openssl rsa -pubout -in ./private_key.pem -out ./public_key.der -outform der
     ```

 2. Create a new Service Account user in AMPLIFY Central using the key pair from above.
-You may name this Service Account for instance v7-Agent.
+You may name this Service Account (for example, v7-Agent).
 For additional information, see [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).
 There is no need to download the Service Account JSON-File.

 ## Create an environment